NEW HAVEN – The East Allen County Schools board will consider a low-interest, short-term loan to pay for improvements to some of its buildings.

 The district asked voters to support a building referendum totaling $88 million last May, but it was rejected.
-Now, EACS has to figure out a way to address the needs of the buildings in its Harding and New Haven attendance areas, which were to receive much of the improvements in the referendum.
+Now, East Allen has to figure out a way to address the needs of the buildings in its Harding and New Haven attendance areas, which originally would receive much of the improvements in the referendum.

-Laws passed in 2011 altered how much local tax revenue school districts can raise to purchase buses.
-Although the district is scheduled to replace 24 buses, it will likely only be able to purchase half that with a maximum levy set at $1.4 million for next year, Stahly said.
+Laws passed in 2011 altered how much local tax revenue school districts can raise to buy buses.
+Although the district is scheduled to replace 24 buses, it will likely be able to buy only half that with a maximum levy set at $1.4 million for next year, Stahly said.

 The board plans to discuss the short-term loan option further at its next board meeting.
 The entire budget is scheduled for board approval Oct.
 15.